Running FEMA Loads: Everything You Need to Know

 Advice on running FEMA loads

-It’s that time of year again where unfortunate natural disasters bring in an abundance of FEMA loads that will keep many drivers busy through the summer months.
-Hurricane season officially kicked off on May 16 and it’s expected to be another busy one.
+It’s that time of year again where natural disasters ramp up, bringing in an abundance of FEMA (Federal Emergency Management Agency) loads that will keep many drivers busy through the summer months.
+Hurricane season officially kicks off on June 1 and rush through November 30, peaking between August and October.
+Hurricane Beryl made landfall in Texas, signaling a strong season ahead.

-In 2019, the U.S. was met with six hurricanes and another 11 named storms that kept trucks moving to disaster zones for most of the season.
-2020 is expected to be like last year with projections of 13-20 named storms and 6-10 of those being hurricanes.
-With this many expected storms, FEMA will need to lean on the transportation industry to ensure supplies make it to those in need.
-If it wasn’t for trucking companies FEMA wouldn’t be able to get the water, ice, medical supplies, generators, and more other needed supplies to the disaster areas.
+With many expected storms, FEMA will need to lean on the transportation industry to ensure supplies make it to those in needs.
+If it wasn’t for trucking companies, FEMA wouldn’t be able to get the water, ice, medical supplies, generators, or other necessary supplies to the disaster areas.

 About Running FEMA Loads

-Running FEMA loads go a long way in helping the recovery effort when natural disasters bring destruction to a community, but it’s incredibly important to make sure you’re compensated properly for your time.
-Trucks are desperately needed for disaster relief, but these hauls can strain your cash flow due to extra delays, longer wait times to unload, and other potential challenges.
+Running FEMA loads goes a long way in helping the recovery effort when natural disasters hit a community, but it’s incredibly important to make sure you’re compensated properly for your time.
+Trucks are desperately needed for disaster relief, but these hauls can strain your cashflow due to extra delays, longer wait times to unload, and other potential challenges.

 Stay Safe and Be Prepared

-Carriers will need to be aware of a variety of conditions to make sure they stay safe and to make certain they can factor the FEMA load without delay.
-As you head into a disaster zone, safety should be the #1 priority, so make sure your drivers are prepared.
-Drivers can run into multiple challenges on the way including:
+Carriers will need to be aware of a variety of conditions to make sure they stay safe and to make sure they can factor the FEMA load without delay.
+As you head into a disaster zone, safety should be your #1 priority, so make sure you and your drivers are prepared.
+Drivers can run into multiple challenges on the way, including:

 • Damaged Roads